The Easiest Way to Clean Out a Pumpkin

 - Large metal scoop

 With a few supplies and these how-to instructions, you'll have a pumpkin ready to carve in no time.
 Customize your Halloween pumpkin with one of our free printable stencils.

 Step 1: Cut a Hole in the Bottom of the Pumpkin

 Cut a medium-size hole in the bottom of your pumpkin; the hole should be larger than your fist but small enough the cut portion won't be visible once you stand the pumpkin up.
-Use a long, thin serrated knife for this step—you can find these in most pumpkin carving kits, like this 4-Piece Carving Kit, $6.99, Amazon.
+Use a long, thin serrated knife for this step—such as this Pumpkin Carving Knife, $3, Party City.